-The Company holds 100% of the issued share capital of Sagicor Insurance Managers Ltd, a company incorporated in Grand Cayman.
-The Company has elected not to present consolidated financial statements in accordance with the exemption permitted in IFRS 10, 'Consolidated financial statements', as it and its subsidiary are included by full consolidation in the consolidated financial statements of its parent, Sagicor Group Jamaica Limited is incorporated in the Jamaica and its consolidated financial statements are publicly available on the Jamaica Stock Exchange.
+The company holds 100% of the issued share capital of Sagicor Insurance Managers Ltd, a company incorporated in Grand Cayman.
+The company has elected not to present consolidated financial statements in accordance with the exemption permitted in IFRS 10, 'Consolidated financial statements', as it and its subsidiary are included by full consolidation in the consolidated financial statements of its ultimate parent, Sagicor Financial Company Limited (SFC) which is incorporated in Bermuda and listed on the Barbados and Toronto Stock Exchanges.
+The consolidated financial statements of SFC are publicly available.